CryptoMitch/MyCodingJourney/README.md

   - **Course:** Consulting Foundations: The Concept of Value (LinkedIn)
     - **Key Concepts:** Principles of value creation in consulting.

+  - **Experience:** I was invited by TikTok's Head of Metaverse to explain the technicalities of the Metaverse to her.

 ## May 2022
   - **Course:** Building an Ethereum Blockchain App: 2 Introduction to Ethereum (LinkedIn)